There Are Real Reasons For Linux To Replace ifconfig, netstat and Other Classic Tools - Slashdot

 I would like for a simple, candy-coated OS based on Linux to exist, so long as it remains trivial to install a sanely Unixlike userland.
 I am tired, however, of continued attempts to dumb down my server-class OS.

-Output for 'ip' is machine readable, not human (Score:4, Interesting)
+Output for 'ip' is machine readable, not human (Score:5, Interesting)

 All output for 'ip' is machine readable, not human.